vksvicky/Coreveo/scripts/README.md

 Runs the Coreveo application (assumes it's already built).

 **Features:**
-- Checks if app is already built
+- Checks if Xcode project exists
-- Runs the built executable directly
+- Finds the built app bundle
+- Launches the app using `open` command
 - No building or version updates
 - Fast execution